HamoyeHQ/stage-f-05-electric-power/README.md

 # Household Electric Power Consumption
+*The consumption of power in household is a recurring necessity.
+Using ime series analysis-regression/clustering with these datasets, analyse electric power consumption in households *
 **Dataset Information**

 This archive contains 2075259 measurements gathered between December 2006 and November 2010 (47 months).